zerotier/lf/README.md

 Right now LFFS is somewhat limited:

 * This virtual filesystem is absolutely **not** suitable for things like databases or other things that do a lot of random writes and use advanced I/O features!
-* Sizes are limited to 1mb, which is quite excessive for LF!
-Setting a lower limit in `mounts.json` is recommended.
+It's intended for small files that are written atomically (or nearly so) and don't change very often.
 * Hard links, special modes like setuid/setgid, named pipes, device nodes, and extended attributes are not supported.
 * Filesystem permission and ownership changes are not supported and chmod/chown are silently ignored.
 * Name length is limited to 511 bytes.
 This is for names within a directory.
 There is no limit to how many directories can be nested.